tus/tus-js-client/docs/installation.md

 ## Node.js support

-tus-js-client is tested and known to work in Node.js v8 or newer.
+tus-js-client is tested and known to work in Node.js version 8 or newer.

 Since Node's environment is quite different than a browser's runtime and provides other capabilities but also restrictions, tus-js-client will have a slightly changed behavior when used in the context of a Node.js application:

-* As the Web Storage API is only available in browser environments, tus-js-client will not be able store the URLs of created uploads allowing automatic resuming.
-Please consult the documentation for the `tus.canStoreURLs` for more information on this specific topic.
+* As the Web Storage API is only available in browser environments, tus-js-client will by default not store the URLs of created uploads.
+To manually enable this feature, please consult the `urlStorage` option for the `tus.Upload` constructor.

 * The `tus.Upload` constructor will only accept instances of `buffer.Buffer` and `stream.Readable` as file inputs.
 If you are passing a readable stream as